jankotek/JDBM3/README.md

 Now you can insert billion records into collection without running out of memory.
 JDBM is probably fastest and easiest to use pure Java database.

-JDBM has minimal size with standalone jar only taking 160 KB (90KB stripped).
-Yet it is packed with impressive features such as: space effective serialization, transactions, MRU/soft/weak instance cache, defragmentation, encryption and compression.
+JDBM has minimal size with standalone jar only taking 160 KB (80KB stripped).
+Yet it is packed with impressive features such as: space effective serialization, transactions, MRU/soft/weak instance cache, defragmentation, transparent encryption and compression.

 JDBM has outstanding performance, it can insert 1 million records per second and read even faster.
 Unlike most competitors it keeps high performance even with huge number of records (1e9).